argoproj/argo-workflows/docs/multi-cluster.md

-# Multi-Cluster
+# Multi-Cluster, Multi-Namespace Workflows

-You can execute workflows where some pods run in clusters other than the cluster the controller is installed in.
+You can execute workflows where some pods run in clusters or namespaces other than the cluster the controller is installed in.

 ## Considerations